xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT3001"/>MT3001 Could not AOT the assembly '*'

 This generally indicates a bug in the AOT compiler.
-Please file a bug [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a project that can be used to reproduce the error.
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a project that can be used to reproduce the error.

 Sometimes it's possible to work around this by disabling incremental builds in the project's iOS Build option (but it's still a bug, so please report it anyways).